-For Teachers, Teaching and Learning: Educator Workshop Making Connections: History and Literature through Theater and Music
+For Teachers, Teaching & Learning: Educator Workshop Making Connections: History and Literature through Theater and Music

 The decades between World War I and II saw drastic changes in many aspects of American and British life.
 Among these changes were suffrage, heightened expectations for equality for women and African Americans, a greater comfort level with Europe and European ideas, and wider acceptance for experimental music, dance and literature.
 The intertwined theater communities of London's West End and New York's Broadway dealt with those changes through scripts and songs, especially in satiric revues.